For Service Members – Benefits

 - Marine Corps Tuition Assistance Program

 Education programs from the Department of Veterans Affairs, or VA.
 The VA offers programs to help service members, veterans and family members pay for higher education:

 - Post-9/11 GI Bill®: Provides aid for college education or on-the-job training for those who served on active duty after September 10, 2001.
 Benefits include support for college degrees, testing costs, job training, apprenticeships and more.
 Also, a spouse or child can use these benefits in certain cases.

 - Montgomery GI Bill® for Active Duty and Veterans: Sometimes known as Chapter 30, the program provides education benefits to service members and veterans with at least two years of active duty.

-- Montgomery GI Bill® for Selected Reserves, or MGIB-SR: Provides education and training benefits to eligible members of the reserve.
+- Montgomery GI Bill® for Selected Reserves, or MGIB-SR: Provides education and training benefits to members of the reserve.

 - Lifetime Learning Credit: a credit of up to $2,000 per year for undergraduate, graduate and professional students, for an unlimited number of years.

 - Tuition and fees deduction: can reduce your taxable income by up to $4,000.